JacobAguirre9/JacobAguirre9/README.md

 I'm currently a PhD Student at the Georgia Institute of Technology 🐝 studying
 - 🧮 Operations Research for Convex optimization theory
-- I'm grateful to be advised by [Anton Kleywegt](https://www.isye.gatech.edu/users/anton-kleywegt/) and [Renato D.C.
-Monteiro](https://sites.gatech.edu/renato-monteiro/), alongside being fortunate to collaborate and learn from [Arkadi Nemirovski](https://www2.isye.gatech.edu/~nemirovs/CVBrief.htm).
+- I'm grateful to be advised by [Anton Kleywegt](https://www.isye.gatech.edu/users/anton-kleywegt/), alongside being fortunate to collaborate and learn from [Arkadi Nemirovski](https://www2.isye.gatech.edu/~nemirovs/CVBrief.htm).

 Previously, I also pursued
 - B.S. in Economics & Mathematics
-- M.S. in Economics & Mathematics with specializations in Health Economics 🏥 & Topology ♾
+- M.S. in Economics & Mathematics
-- M.S. in Statistics with specialization on nonparametrics statistics 📊

 -------
 <h3 align="center">About Me 👨🏻‍💻</h3>